 - People have reported (complained) about getting/downloading what they thought was Disney's Frozen for their kids when it ended up being the OTHER Frozen with a group of tasty friends stuck in the snow on a ski lift and hungry hungry wolves.

 - A lot of the more riskier pranks performed by people on friends and family are this...unless things go horribly wrong.

-- There are an enormous amount of hilarious accidents that happen to people but which people come out of alright.
-The Internet would be made out of these videos and photos if it wasnt for cats (half the cat videos are these situations anyway).
+- There are a great number of hilarious accidents that happen to people but which people come out of alright.
+The Internet would be made out of these videos and photos if it weren't for cats (half the cat videos are these situations anyway).
 These could have resulted in debilitating injuries but everything worked out and a good laugh was had and remembered down the years.